libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 sys	0m0.082s
 ```

+So it can thumbnail a 4GB slide image in 300ms on this laptop.

 `thumbnail` also knows about HEIC images and can thumbnail them quickly.

-So it can thumbnail a 4GB slide image in 300ms on this laptop.
+# Other image format improvements

+There are a range of other useful improvements to image file handling.
+PNG
+load/save now supports XMP, better WebP
+compression, GIF load memory use is dramatically lower, magick load and save
+now supports all metadata, and finally `dzsave` has better SZI support and
+a flag that lets you skip blank tiles.

 # Improvements to libvips operators